2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 ![img_3.png](src/img_3.png)

-After you are done selecting clients, the program will attempt to log into client accounts, one by one.
+After you are done selecting clients, the program attempts to log into client accounts, one by one.
 Each account login requires MFA approval, so you will need to watch for the approval push notification via Microsoft Authenticator.
-Approve the sign-in, and you will be authenticated into the account.
+Approve the sign-in, and the program is authenticated into the account.

-The program will then automatically collect resources from every region specified in the clients.txt file for a given account, and will compile all the valid resources of a particular type from all of a given client's accounts into one dataframe.
+The program automatically collects resource detailss from every region specified in the clients.txt file for the selected account(s), and compiles all the valid resources of a particular type from all of a given client's accounts into one dataframe.
 That dataframe is used to compare resources against those collected by Cloud Health.
+Finally, the program transforms the resource information into three sheets in an Excel file:
+- matched resources that both Cloud Health and this program have identified as wasted spend;
+- unmatched resources that this program has identified that were not picked up by Cloud Health;
+- excluded resources that Cloud Health identified but do not/no longer meet the filtering criteria.

+The Excel files are created in the root directory of the program.

+The program also outputs a fair amount of test to the terminal as it runs.
+This text can be used for debugging, if needed, or simplyto monitor the program's progress.